data-echo-dev/reports-FE/README.md

 # backlog
 - [ ] button situation with the forms has to be addressed, if I fill in a form and press enter, nothing happens. can't go to production with this.
-- [ ] "Cannot read property 'uid' of null" when trying to login